 “Furniture” is an uncountable noun.
 We can’t say “furnitures” even though we want to buy five pieces of furniture.

 “Armchair” and “lamp” are countable nouns.
-When there’s more than one, we put an “s” behind it to make it plural.
-Two armchairs and three lamps.
+When there’s more than one, we add an “s” behind the noun to make it plural: Two armchairs and three lamps.